ybedbug/snap-rdma/rpc/md/emulation_functions_list.md

 # NAME

-emulation_list - List all SNAP plugged emulation functions with their characteristics
+emulation_functions_list - List all SNAP plugged emulation functions with their characteristics

 # DESCRIPTION